Puzzlout/TrekToursInstaller/README.md

 - A PHP 7 server (***The API will not work with PHP 5***).
 Checkout [MAMP](https://www.mamp.info/) for MAC or [XAMP](https://www.apachefriends.org/fr/index.html) for Windows, Linux and MAC
 - MySQL 5 server and a root user with no password

-# Local setup and installation on Macintosh computers
+# Local setup and installation on Linux and Macintosh computers

 The installers are setup so that your DocumentRoot is `/www/sites` and your folder structure will be: